auth0/docs/articles/quickstart/spa/angular/interactive.md

   path: Sample-01
 ---

-# Add Login to your Angular App
+# Add Login to Your Angular App

 Auth0 allows you to add authentication to almost any application type quickly.
-This guide demonstrates how to integrate Auth0, add authentication, and display user profile information in any Angular application using the Auth0 Angular SDK.
+This guide demonstrates how to integrate Auth0, add authentication, and display user profile information in any Angular application using the [Auth0 Angular SDK](https://github.com/auth0/auth0-angular).

 To use this quickstart, you’ll need to:

 - Sign up for a free Auth0 account or log in to Auth0.
 - Have a working Angular project that you want to integrate with.
 Alternatively, you can view or download a sample application after logging in.